erizov/Professor/semester_1/lecture_11_dynamic_programming/knapsack/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

 An optimization algorithm that determines the most valuable combination of items that fit within a weight constraint.
-Solves problems like resource allocation, portfolio optimization, and cutting stock problems.
+Addresses resource allocation, portfolio optimization, and cutting stock problems.
 Example: Selecting items for a backpack with weight limit 15kg to maximize value.
-Works by building a table of optimal solutions for subproblems, using previous results to compute larger problems.
+Operates by building a table of optimal solutions for subproblems, using previous results to compute larger problems.

 **Key Characteristics:**
 - **Time Complexity**: O(nW) where n is items and W is capacity, because the DP table has n×W cells, each computed in constant time.
-- **Space Complexity**: O(nW) for the DP table storing optimal values for all subproblems, or O(W) if optimized to use only previous row.
+- **Space Complexity**: O(nW) for the DP table storing optimal values for all subproblems, or O(W) if optimized applyuse only previous row.
 - **Stability**: N/A - optimization algorithms don't have stability since they select items rather than sorting them.

 ## Often Used Together With

-Knapsack is commonly used in combination with:
+Knapsack is used in combination with:

 - **Fibonacci**: Often combined for comprehensive solutions
-- **Lcs**: Often combined for comprehensive solutions
-- **Edit Distance**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks